Omid Madani (Under Construction.. Indefinitely!)

 is the huge number of inter-related concepts that we (apparently) acquire and

 develop and effectively use.
-Here, by "concept" I mean a recurring
+Here, by "concept"

 (and useful) pattern, such as words and phrases uttered in continuous